Fritz Gareis

-Fritz Gareis (1872 – 1925) was an Austro-Hungarian artist and cartoonist for the leftwing Vienna satirical magazine Götz von Berlichingen.
+Fritz Gareis (1872 – 1925) was an Austro-Hungarian artist and cartoonist for the left-wing Vienna satirical magazine Götz von Berlichingen.
 He drew a comic titled 'Bilderbogen des kleinen Lebens.'
 His father of the same name (1845–1903) was also an artist.

 WWI

-During the First World War Fritz Gareis contributed to the Imperial Austro-Hungarian war effort by creating donation stamps, propaganda postcards and posters.
+During the First World War, Fritz Gareis contributed to the Imperial Austro-Hungarian war effort by creating donation stamps, propaganda postcards and posters.

 Bilderbogen des kleinen Lebens

 Gareis wrote Bilderbogen des kleinen Lebens or “Scenes from ordinary life” about the fictional Riebeisel family.
 Paul M. Malone an associate professor at the University of Waterloo claims that it was the first comic strip with speech balloons in Germany and might be the first regularly appearing comic with speech balloons in continental Europe.
 Gareis started the comic on 2 November 1923 and it became so popular that after his death on 5 October 1925, and two-month hiatus, the strip continued with Karl Theodor Zelger drawing it until 1934.